-The following discussion and analysis of compensation arrangements of our named executive officers for 2020 should be read together with the compensation tables and related disclosures set forth below.
+The following discussion and analysis of compensation arrangements of our named executive officers for 2021 should be read together with the compensation tables and related disclosures set forth below.
 This discussion contains forward-looking statements that are based on our current considerations, expectations and determinations regarding future compensation programs.
 The actual amount and form of compensation and the compensation programs that we adopt may differ materially from current or planned programs as summarized in this discussion.

-The following discussion and analysis relates to the compensation arrangements for 2020 of (i) our principal executive officer, (ii) our principal financial officer and (iii) the two most highly compensated persons, other than our principal executive officer and principal financial officer, who were serving as executive officers at the end of our fiscal year ended December 31, 2020 (our "named executive officers").
-We had no other executive officers serving at the end of our fiscal year ended December 31, 2020.
-Our named executive officers for fiscal year 2020 were:
+The following discussion and analysis relates to the compensation arrangements for 2021 of (i) our principal executive officer, (ii) our principal financial officer, (iii) the most highly compensated person, other than our principal executive officer and principal financial officer, who was serving as executive officer at the end of our fiscal year ended December 31, 2021 and (iv) our former president of Tesla Heavy Trucking, who served in such capacity during part of 2021 (our "named executive officers").
+We had no other executive officers serving at the end of our fiscal year ended December 31, 2021.
+Our named executive officers for fiscal year 2021 were:

-Name Position Elon Musk Technoking of Tesla and Chief Executive Officer Zachary Kirkhorn Master of Coin and Chief Financial Officer Jerome Guillen President, Tesla Heavy Trucking Andrew Baglino Senior Vice President, Powertrain and Energy Engineering
+Name Position Elon Musk Technoking of Tesla and Chief Executive Officer Zachary Kirkhorn Master of Coin and Chief Financial Officer Andrew Baglino Senior Vice President, Powertrain and Energy Engineering Jerome Guillen Former President, Tesla Heavy Trucking